IRuk/apidemo/README.md

 # demo-api

 This is a LifeWorks application demo for checking internet connection speeds by postcode and connection type.
 It includes API endpoints and a web application interface and command line tools used to manage database tables.
-Average download speeds are displayed in Mbit/s.
+Average internet speed is displayed in Mbit/s.

 To make an assessment of internet connectivity, I decided to focus on internet speed.
 At a high level, I use download speed and upload speed to assess the quality of the user’s network connection.
 Poor broadband speeds affect the liveability of homes and the viability and productivity of businesses.